OpenTracksApp/OpenTracks/README_TESTED_SENSORS.md

 * Amazfit Neo.
 But first you have to enable "Discoverable" and "Activity heart rate sharing" in the official Zepp app. (after pairing with OpenTracks you can disable them again)
 * Garmin HRM-Dual (Reference: 010-12883-00)

-## CSCP: Cycling Cadence and Speed Service
+## 0x1816: Cycling Cadence and Speed Service

 Please note that the according to the specification these sensors _may_ provide speed as well as cadence.
 However, often only one value is provided.